-Then logged on to Google Analytics to check your meager traffic per day, and notice you only had ten visitors the previous day.
+Then logged on to Google Analytics to check your meagre traffic per day and notice you only had ten visitors the previous day.
 You then started questioning this journey you have embarked on.

 Well, I want to tell you, by the time you started thinking about when you should start monetizing your blog, it was already too late.